Lucia Javorcekova Flaunts Curves In Black Bikini While Enjoying A Drink

-Lucia Javorcekova took to Instagram on Wednesday, February 3, with a smoking-hot snapshot that captured her flashing some skin while enjoying the warm weather outdoors.
-The Slovakian model rocked a black two-piece swimsuit in the pic, which left her fans stunned.
+Lucia Javorcekova took to Instagram on Wednesday, February 3, with a smoking-hot snapshot which captured her flashing some skin while enjoying the warm weather outdoors.
+The Slovakian model rocked a black two-piece swimsuit in the pic which left her fans stunned.

-The skin-baring picture was snapped in a resort.
+The skin-baring picture was snapped at a resort.
 Avid followers know that Lucia enjoys spending time under the sun and getting her tan on.
 Lately, she has been having the time of her life in Tulum, Mexico.

-The blurry background showcased a glimpse of the ocean, the shoreline, some rock formations, and a bent coconut tree.
-The blue sky filled with clouds was also evident in the shot.

-A swipe to the right showed a picture of a quote.
+A swipe to the right showed an image of a quote.

 Lucia showcased her tanned complexion in a skimpy bikini, which treated her avid admirers to a full look at her incredibly toned figure.
-The swimwear set included a top with triangle cups that were cut so small, they strained against her voluptuous breasts.
-The plunging neckline exposed her cleavage, and some sideboob was also on display.
+The swimwear set included a top with triangle cups and a plunging neckline which exposed her cleavage and a hint of sideboob.

-She wore matching bikini bottoms, which had high leg cuts that accentuated her lean thighs.
-The waistline sat a few inches below her navel and showcased plenty of skin across her midsection, including her taut tummy and abs.
-Its waistband clung high to her waist down to her hips, accentuating her hourglass frame.
+She wore matching bikini bottoms with high leg cuts.
+The bottoms sat a few inches below her navel and showcased plenty of skin across her midsection, including her taut tummy and abs.
+The sides clung high to her waist and accentuated her hourglass frame.

 The influencer left her brunette locks loose and wet from swimming.
 She wore a dark cap backward and let her long tresses fall over her shoulders and down her back.
 She sported a pair of sunglasses and several bracelets.